 Take the spectator’s shuttle to Roth landing stage at the canal, which will take you directly to the run course – another hot spot where you can cheer on the athletes during their marathon race.

 Take the spectator’s shuttle again and get off at Münchener Strasse.
 From there it is only a short walk (approx. eight minutes) to the triathlon park.
 Now you can take some time to relax, to look round the triathlon expo, to have some food and drinks and then get hold of some good places at the triathlon stadium.
-The male race winner is expected to cross the finish line around 2.05 p.m. (which would be a new world record).
+The male race winner is expected to cross the finish line around 2.05 p.m.
 You should not miss that moment!
-The female Challenge winner will cross the finish line at about 2.53 p.m. (which would be a new world record as well).
+The female Challenge winner will cross the finish line at about 2.53 p.m.

 Leave your car at Heuberg parking area and go to the swim start.
 The starting signal will be given at 6.30 a.m.
 Make sure you get a place on the bridge (because form there, it will not be far for your to reach your car afterwards).
 You will have enough time to watch the first three or four start groups.